Why Record Changes of Ownership at the EPO?

 Fees and documents

-The request for the change in ownership at the EPO will need to be filed alongside evidence that the transfer of rights from has occurred.
+The request for a change in ownership at the EPO will need to be filed alongside a scanned copy of evidence which shows that a transfer of rights has occurred.
 The evidence for the EPO is less onerous than that for many national offices.
 Said evidence can be a copy of a merger certificate or an extract from the commercial register for changes of ownership by merger or de-merger, or a copy of an Assignment or Court Order.
-When the evidence is an Assignment, the copy of the document should show that it was wet-signed on behalf of both parties and the EP right should ideally be listed in the Schedule in its own right.
+When the evidence is an Assignment, we often ask that the copy of the document be wet-signed on behalf of both parties.
+However, a digital signature from the parties, such as DocuSign or similar, is acceptable for recordal purposes at the EPO.
+The European patent application number itself should ideally be listed in the Schedule to the Assignment document.
 We are always happy to review Assignments for recordability at the EPO.

 This information is simplified and must not be taken as a definitive statement of the law or practice.